adamwasiak/rockpaperscissors/README.md

 **JavaScrip file**

 The code validation process in JSHint Validator has not highlighted code errors.
-One warning has been displayed regarding question mark in the code has been noted.
+One warning has been displayed regarding question mark in the code.

 ![Java File](assets/images/javascript.jpg)